-In China, approximately 70 percent of product purchases are already made through digital and social platforms, and 2/3 of those are via mobile devices.
-The nation is widely seen as the place where digital is the most advanced globally, and it is there that the company is seeing the impact of this merger of direct selling and ecommerce the most.
-The company has launched new apps and digital experiences in China, like the Online Studio, that have transformed the buying and engagement experiences for ABOs and their customers – driving overall success.
+In Mainland China, approximately 70 percent of product purchases are already made through digital and social platforms, and 2/3 of those are via mobile devices.
+The market is widely seen as the place where digital is the most advanced globally, and it is there that the company is seeing the impact of this merger of direct selling and ecommerce the most.
+The company has launched new apps and digital experiences in Mainland China, like the Online Studio, that have transformed the buying and engagement experiences for ABOs and their customers – driving overall success.

 In the Philippines, the company launched an intuitive and streamlined online experience for ABOs called AmwayNow that offers fresh content for sharing with customers and others, integration with calendars, social feeds and mobile contacts, and the latest news from Amway.
 Meanwhile, in South Korea, an augmented-reality beauty app called YouCam features virtual make-up application and product recommendations.
 In the United States, the company has launched a revamped digital education platform that is resulting in strong reviews and significantly increased usage rates.

 Localized experiences like these, along with an overhaul of the company’s digital ecommerce sites, are being amplified by global solutions such as MyBiz, a business-management platform that recently launched a deepened analytics package.